King Lear (1987 film): Plato's cave

 And then we are back in the half-finished house [in reality belonging to Anne-Marie Miéville].
 Pluggy mutters lines from sonnet 138.
 Will Jr. asks Pluggy about his research.
 "Just what are you aiming at, Professor?"
 Pluggy farts loudly in Will Jr.'s direction.
 Virginia explains cryptically that "When the professor farts, the mountains are trembling."

 Fire scene inside the house/Plato's cave.
-Virginia is ironing Cordelia's nightgown (she wears it in the Joan of Arc sequence at 01:07:00).
+Virginia is ironing Cordelia's nightgown (she wears it in the Joan of Arc sequence.
 NO THING (inter-title).
 Music starts slowly.
 Edgar lights a little bonfire with sticks and paper he gathered up on the way in.
 Will Jr: "It is born, and it is burnt.
 It begins from the thing it ends.
 At the same time."
-Music accelerates to nearly full speed.
+The music accelerates to nearly full speed.
 "Then what is it?
 (Looking straight at Virginia) TELL ME THE NAME!
 Look, no names, no lines.
 No lines, no story!"
 Virginia: "To name things makes the Professor pee." (or just 'P') Thinking with your hands ("penser avec les mains").
 Edgar: "Poor things.
 Who are they, to need a name?
 To exist?"
 Discussion of colour.
 Red and yellow tulips.

 Sonnet 47 in voice-over again.
-(00:41:15) Cordelia stands at a mirror, wiping her face clean.
+Cordelia stands at a mirror, wiping her face clean.
 A maid brings a breakfast tray into the hotel apartment.
 Cordelia follows her unnoticed from the bathroom and watches while the maid taps on the cups and plates.
 (Viviane Forrester's "A violent silence for silence of Cordelia...").
 Nothing.
 No Thing.
 Seagull squawk.
 Will Jr (in voice-over): "...But everything which conspires and organises itself around her silence, that wants to silence her silence, this produces violence."
 Cordelia is suddenly very aware of something, glancing round.
 Sudden coincidence of son+image as one of the goblins knocks her ass against the table with a crash.
 Another goblin, dressed like Jean-Paul Belmondo in Breathless, looks at a book.
 He lights her cigarette (with a lighter, like in the fire scene).
-But the goblins are suddenly gone, and Cordelia picks up the book: more images.
+But the goblins are suddenly gone, and Cordelia picks up the book to leaf through more images.

 Will Jr. is sitting on the rocks and getting completely soaked by the waves.
 Power and Virtue (intertitle).
 No Thing in voice-over.
 Brief shot of Learo arriving at restaurant table.
 Edgar, walking by the river in the woods, finds an empty film can in the river.
 Two goblins snatch it from him.
-NO THING.
-Music speeds up.